(You Make Me Feel Like) A Natural Woman

-"(You Make Me Feel Like) A Natural Woman" is a 1967 song by American soul singer Aretha Franklin released as a single by the Atlantic label from her album Lady Soul.
-The lyrics were written by Gerry Goffin from an idea by Atlantic producer Jerry Wexler, and the music was composed by Carole King.
-Written for Franklin, the record reached number 8 on the Billboard Hot 100, and became one of her signature songs.
-It made history on the UK Singles Chart a week after her death, finally becoming a hit almost 51 years after it was first released, entering at No. 79.
-Franklin also included a live recording on the album Aretha in Paris in 1968.
+"(You Make Me Feel Like) A Natural Woman" is a 1967 song recorded by American soul singer Aretha Franklin and released as a single by Atlantic from her album Lady Soul.
+The lyrics were written by Gerry Goffin from an idea by Atlantic producer Jerry Wexler, with music composed by Carole King.
+Created specifically for Franklin, the single reached number 8 on the Billboard Hot 100 and became one of her signature recordings.
+It entered the UK Singles Chart at number 79 in 2018, one week after Franklin's death, marking its first appearance there more than 50 years after its original release.
+Franklin later included a live version on her 1968 album Aretha in Paris.

-King herself recorded the song for her 1971 album Tapestry.
-The numerous cover versions of the song include recordings by Mary J. Blige and Celine Dion, both of which charted in the same year (1995).
-At the 2015 Kennedy Center Honors, Franklin performed the song to honor award-recipient King.
+King recorded her own version for the 1971 album Tapestry.
+The song has been covered by numerous artists, including Mary J. Blige and Celine Dion, whose 1995 recordings both reached the charts.
+Franklin performed the song in tribute to King at the 2015 Kennedy Center Honors.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.